frankfaustino/clover-developer-pay-api-swift/README.md

 Open `DeveloperPay.xcworkspace` in Xcode.

-Once `DeveloperPay.xcworkspace` is open, edit `DeveloperPay.playground` config variables to include your own test Merchant ID, an Order ID belonging to that Merchant, and the OAuth token you created.
+Once `DeveloperPay.xcworkspace` is open, select `DeveloperPay.playground` and edit the config variables to include your own test Merchant ID, an Order ID belonging to that Merchant, and the OAuth token you created.

 ## Running the Script